Design, construction, and testing of the PandaX-xT cryogenics system: Design and construction of the cryogenics system prototype

 During failure of the primary AL600 cryocooler due to power loss or system faults, the $LN_{2}$ coil provides intermittent backup cooling via PLC control.
-In case of PLC control failure, emergency cooling can be activated by manually opening the valve.
+In case of PLC control failure during testing, emergency cooling can be activated by manually opening the valve.
+In the future PandaX-xT experiment, an automated emergency activation system based on the detector pressure and a solenoid valve (on UPS) will be implemented, following the same approach used in the PandaX-4T experiment, thereby eliminating the need for manual intervention.
 The $LN_{2}$ inlet valve is turned on when the inner pressure (normal, 210~kPa) of the detector is greater than the upper trigger point (230~kPa), and it is turned off when the pressure is less than the lower trigger point (200~kPa).
 Therefore, the pressure of the liquid xenon detector can be maintained within a safe range.
 The trigger points also can be set as needed.
 In addition, a Pt100 temperature sensor at the $N_{2}$ gas outlet is used to monitor the operational status of the emergency $LN_{2}$ cooler.
 When the emergency cooler is activated, the outlet temperature drops by approximately 100 K, due to the introduction of cold $LN_{2}$ gas.